jonathanfavorite/InstructSharp/README.md

 ### **LatestModelsShowcase**
 Demonstrates the most advanced models from each provider performing comprehensive text analysis with sentiment, themes, and insights.

+### **StreamingWithTools**
+Streams SSE events from ChatGPT, captures live tool calls via the new builder API, and shows how to deserialize the function arguments you need to execute.

 ```bash
 # Run examples
 cd Examples